apify/apify-cli/README.md

 FLAGS
   -b, --build=<value>            Tag or number of the build to run (e.g. "latest" or "1.2.34").
-  -m, --memory=<value>           Amount of memory allocated for the actor run, in megabytes.
+  -m, --memory=<value>           Amount of memory allocated for the Actor run, in megabytes.
-  -t, --timeout=<value>          Timeout for the actor run in seconds.
+  -t, --timeout=<value>          Timeout for the Actor run in seconds.
 Zero value means there is no timeout.
   -w, --wait-for-finish=<value>  Seconds for waiting to run to finish, if no value passed, it waits forever.

 DESCRIPTION